group exhibition

 A postcard is sent from somewhere.
 You choose a card from a souvenir shop, write a few lines, stick on a stamp.
 A small gesture that says: I am here, I am thinking of you.
 But what if the memory is already distorted before the card departs?

 Hilde Goossens paints to remember.
 In this series of collages, she departs from that convention and undermines it from within.
 The support is a pale yellow vintage postcard, the format of a memory.
-The images are fragments from travel paintings on paper, cut vertically and reassembled in a new sequence.
+The images are fragments from travel paintings, cut vertically and reassembled in a new sequence.
 What remains is not a representation of a place, but a residue: an echo that retains just enough to trigger recognition, while acknowledging the distortion.